-We victims try to control when and where we’re abused, how we react when we’re abused (meek vs. defiant reactions result in different outcomes – sometimes), and why we’re abused (would rather them angry for cold dinner than thinking you flirted with cable guy).
-Ironically, our “control” over them is limited to causing them to abuse us on our terms, not ever to love us.
+We victims try to control when and where we’re abused, how we react when we’re abused (meek vs. defiant reactions result in different outcomes – sometimes), and why we’re abused.
+Ironically, our "control" over the abuser does not extend to making them be nice people.
+Our control is limited to causing them to abuse us on our terms, not ever to love us.
 The cycle of violence can be manipulated in but one direction.
 You can hasten abuse, but you can't stop it.

 Some of us victims actually push the abuser's buttons when the cycle of abuse isn't moving fast enough.
 For example, perhaps you want your spouse to behave at next week's family reunion.
 Maybe you want him sober or maybe you just want her to be nice to you in front of your family.
 For whatever reason, you need the honeymoon period to fall at a certain time.

 But there’s one problem.
 Your abuser is not at the point of blowing up yet, which means the tension between the two of you will be cotton ball thick by the time the reunion rolls around.
 That tension is going to ruin the impression you want to give your family.
 You want them to think everything is great in your marriage – it feels shameful to admit what goes on at home.

 So you begin doing and saying things that you know will bother your spouse.
 Maybe you cook the wrong foods or go out with colleagues after work.
 Then you watch for their reaction, knowing just how to respond to their annoyance to hasten the upcoming explosion.